MichaelSasser/matrixctl/README.md

     reports             Lists reported events
     rooms               List rooms
     server-notice       Send a server notice
-    start               Starts all OCI containers
+    set-admin           Change whether a user is an admin or not start               Starts all OCI containers
     restart             Restarts all OCI containers (alias for start) stop                Stops all OCI containers